mbasaglia/glaxnimate/docs/docs/manual/shapes.md

 The Diamonds on the edges change scale for one component at the time.<br/>
 Holding Ctrl while dragging them will preserve the aspect ratio.

+### Layer

+A Layer is a special kind of group with a couple extra properties.

+Top level layers can have other top-level layers set as their parents, inheriting their parent's transformations, this allows some more advanced layouts for example you could have two layers with the same parent layer and a third unrelated layer between them.
+This is not possible with plain group shapes.

 ## Actual Shapes

 These define the actual shapes to draw, but no styling information.